kyle703/KPS/README.md

 ### //TODO
 - makefile
-- make Sieve prettier and use bit arrays
+- make Sieve prettier and use bit arrays to use less memory
 - view projects by cateogry
-- obviously some solutions
+- obviously some more solutions.
+I was thinking Numbers next

+## Solutions
+List of all current solutions sorted by category
+### Classic Algorithms
+- Collatz Conjecture (6/28/17)
+- Sieve of Eratosthenes (7/12/17)